Madhusudhan0125/Lemmings-Game/README.md

-# Lemmings Logic on Kria K26
+# Lemmings game on Kria K260

 This project implements the classic Lemmings game logic using SystemVerilog on a Kria K26 Robotics board.
 The game logic includes movement features, such as walking, bumping, jumping, digging, and falling, and is implemented in `top.sv`.
 The design is tested using `tb2.sv` and integrated into a block design in Vivado with a Zynq MPSoC, GPIO inputs, and array slicing components.